-All students belong to a yearspecific Tutor Group.
-We have a Head of each Key Stage who is assisted by Heads of Year.
-There is a team of tutors who support students on a day-today basis.
-The tutors provide the direct pastoral care for their tutees, they are the main homeschool link, they teach students for PSHE (Personal, Social and Health Education) and they deal with rewards and sanctions.
-The team of Year 5 tutors specialise particularly in looking after students on transfer from Lower
+All students belong to a year-specific Tutor Group.
+We have Heads of Year who are supported by senior pastoral leaders.
+There is a team of tutors who support students on a day-to-day basis.
+The tutors provide the direct pastoral care for their tutees, they are the main home-school link, they lead students in our regular community time discussions and focuses, and they deal with rewards and sanctions.

-School.
-From Years 6-8, the Form tutor will, where possible, remain with the Tutor Group throughout their time at Holywell.
+The team of Year 5 tutors specialise particularly in looking after students on transfer from Lower School.
+From Years 6-8, the Form tutor will, where possible, remain with the tutor group throughout their time at Holywell.